 Starting small can help make this habit stick.
 At first, stand every hour on Mondays, Wednesdays and Fridays.
 Then, month by month (or week by week if you're up for the challenge), add an extra day to your standing schedule.

 2. Cook One Meal Each Day

 Considering there are countless food delivery platforms promising cheaper and cheaper fees, the temptation for takeout is real.
-But cooking even just one meal a day is a great habit to build, according to Bonnie Taub-Dix, RD, registered dietitian, creator of BetterThanDieting.com and author of Read It Before You Eat It: Taking You from Label to Table.
+But cooking even just one meal a day is a great habit to build, according to Bonnie Taub-Dix, RD, creator of BetterThanDieting.com and author of Read It Before You Eat It: Taking You from Label to Table.

 Cooking is not only a healthier alternative to takeout, but it'll save money, too.
 Plus, honing a new skill is never a bad thing.
 And preparing a meal doesn't have to be an elaborate, time-consuming process, Taub-Dix says.